-We have audited the accompanying consolidated financial statements of Talaat Mostafa Group Holding Company "TMG Holding" (S.A.E), represented in the consolidated statement of financial position as of 31 December 2020, and the related consolidated statements of profit or loss, comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have reviewed the accompanying interim consolidated statement of financial position of Talaat Mostafa Group Holding Company "TMG Holding" (S.A.E) as of 31 March 2021 as well as the related interim consolidated statements of profit or loss, comprehensive income, changes in equity and cash flows for the three-month period then ended, and a summary of significant accounting policies and other explanatory notes, Management is responsible for the preparation and fair presentation of theses interim financial statements in accordance with Egyptian Accounting Standards.
+Our responsibility is to express a conclusion on these interim consolidated financial statements based on our review.